K2GQ/k2gq.github.io/_posts/2024-10-26-portable-operation.md

 cover-img: /assets/img/trees-banner.jpeg
 thumbnail-img: /assets/img/htx-100.jpg
 share-img: /assets/img/htx-100.jpg
-tags: [portable, operation, dipole, 10 meters, SSB, FT8, social]
+tags: [portable, operation, dipole, 10 meters, SSB, FT8, social, Realistic HTX-100, Radio Shack]
 ---

 A few Roseland members operated portable on Saturday morning starting at 10 AM ET from [Bramhall Terrace at South Mountain Reservation](https://maps.app.goo.gl/wB3PrZ47D6CqHRXK8).
 This week's setup was for 10 meters, SSB and digital (FT8) using a legacy (circa 1989) [Realistic HTX-100 25 watt transceiver](https://www.rigpix.com/rs-realistic/realistic_htx100.htm).
 If you enjoy portable operations or just a pleasant time outdoors with friends, please consider joining us on a future portable operation.
 We provide a table and some chairs, however it is recommended to bring a folding chair for your comfort.